MichaelCade/90DaysOfDevOps/README.md

 English Version | [Versión en Castellano](es/README.md) | [中文版本](zh_cn/README.md) | [繁體中文版本](zh_tw/README.md)| [日本語版](ja/README.md) | [Wersja Polska](pl/README.md) | [Tiếng Việt](vi/README.md) | [한국어](ko/README.md)

-This repository is used to document my journey on getting a better foundational knowledge of "DevOps".
-I will be starting this journey on the 1st January 2022 but the idea is that we take 90 days which just so happens to be January 1st to March 31st.
+This repository is my documenting repository for learning the world of DevOps.
+I will complete 90-day romp on spending an hour a day including weekends to get a foundational knowledge across a lot of different areas that make up DevOps.

 The reason for documenting these days is so that others can take something from it and also hopefully enhance the resources.